meetoseh/backend/docs/db/journeys.md

   blur with radius `max(0.09*min(width, height), 12)` followed by darkening 30%.
 - `instructor_id (integer not null references instructors(id) on delete cascade)`: the id of the instructor for this journey
+- `sample_content_file_id (integer null references content_files(id) on delete set null)`: the id of the video sample for this journey, which is a vertical video appropriate for instagram. null if this video is still processing.
+- `video_content_file_id (integer null references content_files(id) on delete set null)`: the id of the video containing the entire audio content, an audio visualization, with the background image, title, and instructor.
+This is an extended version of the sample, and is a vertical video.
+Typically used by instructors to share on their socials. null if the video is still processing.
 - `title (text not null)`: the title of the journey, typically short
 - `description (text not null)`: the description of the journey, typically longer but still short
 - `journey_subcategory_id (integer not null references journey_subcategories(id) on delete restrict)`: the id of the journey subcategory